smrowe1-oss/Data-to-AI-Research-Portfolio/LEARNING_log.md

 ## 📅 March 2026
 # 📓 AI Research & Data Engineering Logbook

+#### **Log Entry 063: Technical Translation — The MIME PPH Case Study**
+* **Focus:** Med-Tech Translation & Clinical SME Leadership.
+* **Action:** Documented the MIME Grant case study, specifically detailing the translation of PPH clinical markers into engineering requirements.
+* **Researcher's Note:** The MIME project was my first 'Technical Translation' success.
+It taught me that engineers think in 'States' and 'Booleans,' while clinicians think in 'Nuance' and 'Risk.'
+My job in the AI era is to be the permanent bridge between those two worlds.
+If I can translate a haemorrhage protocol for a medical engineer, I can translate complex medical evidence for an LLM developer.
+* **Status:** ✅ Med-Tech Case Study Published.

 #### **Log Entry 062: Methodological Synthesis — SA & NPT for AI Governance**
 * **Focus:** Situational Analysis (SA) and Normalization Process Theory (NPT).
 * **Action:** Developed the 'SA-NPT Framework' for AI implementation, linking social-spatial mapping (Situational Analysis) to sociotechnical adoption (NPT).